 Nellie’s Laundry Soda is another great less waste alternative.
 You purchase a reusable tin of Nellie’s Laundry Soda the first time, and then you just get the refills.
 Nellie’s uses metal packaging because iron and steel are the world’s most recycled materials, and amongst some of the easiest materials to reprocess.

-Nellie’s cleaning products are made of simple striped down ingredients.
+Nellie’s cleaning products are made of simple striped down ingredients, but they still pack a stain lifting punch.
 For example, the laundry soda only has four ingredients total.
 As you can guess, none of the scary stuff covered above, and no mysterious fragrances.

 It doesn’t seem that the Nellie’s laundry process is entirely zero waste.
-The laundry soda comes in a plastic bag inside the tin, and it comes with a plastic scoop (similar to Meliora).
+The laundry soda comes in a plastic bag inside the tin, and it comes with a plastic scoop.
 When you order the refill bags they also seem to be in a plastic package.
 However, Nellie’s is a pretty responsible company so I’ll be reaching out to them to get more answers and report back here with an update when I have it!

-Nellie’s products are also all biodegradable and never tested on animals (they are Leaping Bunny certified).
+Nellie’s products are also made from biodegradable ingredients and never tested on animals (they are Leaping Bunny certified).

-Nellie’s also makes a great point on their marketing materials that most liquid detergents are made up of at least 50% water.
+Nellie’s makes a great point on their marketing materials that most liquid detergents are made up of at least 50% water.
 This means you’re paying for water, and sometimes paying money to ship water around the world.
-That doesn’t make a whole lot of sense does it?
+Now that doesn’t make a whole lot of sense does it?

 If you can’t fathom getting rid of your brightener product, Nellie’s also has a clean version of a Oxygen Brightener Powder you can check out.

 Butter Me Up Organics Laundry Soap